Hair Loss on Keto: Causes and 16 Tips to Prevent It

 The liver regulates and directs hormones to perform their proper function.
 Conversion of the thyroid hormone T4 to the active form T3 occurs in the liver, so it is important for thyroid function to support the liver.

-On the Complete Thyroid test, we look at liver enzymes such as AST, ALT and Alkaline Phosphatase.
+On the Comprehensive Blood Analysis, we look at liver enzymes such as AST, ALT, GGT and Alkaline Phosphatase.
 These can indicate a liver issue and another sign to look out for would be tiredness after eating a fatty keto meal and stools that float.
 If you have had gallstones in the past or have had your gallbladder removed, it is super important to support your liver for good bile flow.

 I would highly recommend reading this article to optimize bile flow and this article on top strategies to support liver and gallbladder.
 If you have had your gallbladder removed, you can still successfully do keto and I explain that in this article

 The ketogenic diet is a high-fat, low-carb, moderate-protein diet that influences the metabolism to promote fat burning over sugar burning.
 The ketogenic diet lowers inflammation, balances blood sugar levels, improves mental performance, boosts energy, ends cravings, helps with fat loss, slows down again, and reduces your risk of chronic disease.

 Some people experience hair loss while on a ketogenic diet.
 However, there are remedies for this hair loss.
 Carb cycling, eating enough calories, maximizing nutrient intake, consuming plenty of healthy fats, avoiding toxins, using essential oils, supporting digestion, hydrating, using glandular and herbal thyroid support, collagen supplementation, and supporting your liver are tips for preventing hair loss while on the ketogenic diet.